LukeSmithxyz/based.cooking/README.md

 I don't really want images of recipes on the mainpage yet.
 I'll think about how best to do it to minimize bandwidth if possible.

-This site is generated with [Roman Zolotarev](https://www.romanzolotarev.com/)'s [ssg5](https://www.romanzolotarev.com/ssg.html) which is also included in this repo for replicability.

 ## curl/Search function

 So suppose someone wants a recipe with chicken, to return articles with that title: